xtmgah/Cancer_Analysis_Tool/README.md

 3-mer signatures tab
 -----------------
 This tab is dedicated to extracting 3-mer mutational signatures from mutational catalogue of input data.
-First, you are asked
+You first choose the accuracy level

 Do not close the terminal window.
 To restrart the tool, just double click on the run file again.